gbmhunter/NinjaTerm/README.md

 Packaging is performed by the `electron-builder` library.
 The config for this is contained within the top-level `package.json` under `"build"`.

+Version number is contained within the "inner" `package.json` at `src/package.json`.

 ## Maintainers

 - [Geoffrey Hunter](https://github.com/gbmhunter)